jpmorganchase/salt-ds/.changeset/neat-masks-care.md

 "@salt-ds/core": patch
 ---

-Added flex 1 to `Dialog`Content` so the dialog actions stick to the bottom
+Added flex 1 to `DialogContent` so the dialog actions stick to the bottom